New Business Formation

 Register with the government and IRS

 To become an officially recognized business entity, you must register with the government.
-Corporations will need an articles of in cooperation document, which includes your business name, business purpose, corporate structure, stock details and other information about your company.
-Otherwise, you will just need to register your business name, which can be your legal name, the name you’ve come up with for your company.
+Corporations will need an articles of in cooperation document, which includes your business name, business purpose.
+And even corporate structure, stock details and other information about your company.
+Otherwise, you will just need to register your business name, which can be your legal name.
+That is, the name you’ve come up with for your company.
 You may also want to take steps to trademark your business name for extra legal protection.

 After you register your business, the next step is obtaining an employer identification number (EIN) from the IRS.
-While this is not required for sole proprietorship with no employees, you may want to apply for one anyway to keep your personal and business taxes separate, or simply to save yourself the trouble later on if you decide to hire someone else.
+While this is not required for sole proprietorship with no employees.
+You may want to apply for one anyway.
+Just to keep your personal and business taxes separate.
+Or simply to save yourself the trouble later on if you decide to hire someone else.

 Select your technology